XRPLF/xrpl-dev-portal/content/concept-checks.md

 * Checks do not tie up any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent after until it is released by the sender (Payment Channels), an expiration, or crypto-condition (Escrow).

-In the XRP Ledger, a check is an entry in the ledger that is a promise from the source of the check that the destination of the check may cash the check and receive up to the `SendMax` specified on the check.
-The Check can have an expiration date, after which the check can no longer be cashed.

-Checks work similarly to personal paper checks.
-The sender signs a transaction to create a Check for a specific maximum amount and destination.
-Later, the destination can cash the Check to receive up to the specified amount.
-The actual movement of money only occurs when the Check is cashed, so cashing the Check may fail depending on the sender's current balance and the available liquidity.
-If cashing the Check fails, the Check object remains in the ledger so it may be successfully cashed later.

-The sender or the receiver can cancel a Check at any time before it is cashed.
-A Check can also have an expiration time, after which it cannot be cashed, and anyone can cancel it.

-***TODO: Some questions that have come up:

-How would you "Get Checks"?

-Is the ltCheck object owned by the destination?

-Does the Check object contribute to the owner reserve (of the destination)?

-In current implementation, checks are only for XRP?
-***

 ***Note:*** The [Checks](https://ripple.com/build/known-amendments/#checks) amendment changes the [OfferCreate transaction](https://ripple.com/build/transactions/#offercreate) to return `tecEXPIRED` when trying to create an Offer whose expiration time is in the past.
 Without this amendment, an OfferCreate whose expiration time is in the past returns `tesSUCCESS` but does not create or execute an Offer.